Tekstilshchiki (Tagansko-Krasnopresnenskaya line)

 Tekstilshchiki (Текстильщики) is a Moscow Metro station in the Tekstilshchiki District, South-Eastern Administrative Okrug, Moscow.
 It is on Tagansko–Krasnopresnenskaya line, between Volgogradsky Prospekt and Kuzminki stations.
 Tekstilschiki was opened on 31 December 1966 as a part of the Zhdanovsky radius.
 The station is situated next to Tekstilshchiki railway station at the intersection of Volgogradsky avenue and Lyublinskaya street.
 A transfer to Tekstilshchiki is planned.

+Construction

 The station was designed by Rimidlav Pogrebnoy and is built to a standard pillar-trispan design.
 Apart from the grey wavy marble on the pillar and the grey granite floor the station stands out with its walls.
 Instead of the common ceramic tiles, for the first time in Moscow Metro tempered coloured glass was used of red (top and bottom) and indigo (centre) colours.
 The glass is held by a cellular aluminium frame.